* North Korea says fired ICBM, South and US troops conduct test

 * Japanese stocks a shade lower, but South Korea steadies

-* Oil tries to stabilise around $50 a barrel
+* Oil tries to stabilize around $50 a barrel

-SYDNEY, July 5 (Reuters) - Asian share markets were subdued for a second session on Wednesday as simmering tensions on the Korean peninsula supported safe-harbours including the yen, bonds and gold.
+SYDNEY, July 5 (Reuters) - Asian share markets were subdued for a second session on Wednesday as simmering tensions on the Korean peninsula supported safe-harbors including the yen, bonds and gold.

 A holiday in the United States and a dearth of major data kept activity muted, though minutes of the Federal Reserve's last meeting due later in the day could provide some impetus.